rainydew/ssh-lite/README.md

 # SSH-Lite
-An easy encapsulation for paramiko library which contains only common operations.
+An easy encapsulation for paramiko library which contains only common operations, useful for automatic test and CI/CD.

-Version 1.1 is migrated from the original code for automatic testing / operation.
+Version 1.2 is a bugfix version that supports servers without SFTP service (e.g. Gateway Servers).

 ## Features